GenealogyCollective/gprime-archive/README.md

 gPrime is a web-based application for genealogy.
 It uses the Gramps API for data, reports, import/export, etc.

-* Designed for collaboration and large databases
+* Designed for collaboration and fast processing of large databases
 * Multi-user, password protected
-* Support IIIF Image Server API - http://iiif.io/api/image/2.1/
+* Supports IIIF Image Server API - http://iiif.io/api/image/2.1/
+* Uses a powerful search interface
+* 100% compatible with [Gramps](https://gramps-project.org) data model

 Additional Information
 ----------------------